Dhadkan (2000 film): Box office

 The film was released on 11 August 2000 at 250 screens.

-Dhadkan had a worldwide theatrical release on August 11, 2000 during the Independence Day weekend and garnered predominantly positive reviews.
-It emerged as a commercial success grossing ₹26 crore in global markets.The film’s music, composed by Nadeem - Shravan, went on to break records.
+Dhadkan had a worldwide theatrical release on August 11, 2000, during the Independence Day weekend and garnered predominantly positive reviews.
+It emerged as a commercial success grossing ₹26 crore in global markets.
+The film’s music, composed by Nadeem – Shravan, went on to break records.

 Remake

-This film was unofficially remade in Bangladesh in 2001, titled as Hridoyer Bandhon.
+This film was remade in Telugu as Ramdev in 2010.